 - Assets such as HBO and DC games provide AT&T with a global, pan-operator end market of consumers who are actively engaged with Time Warner content brands such as HBO’s “Game of Thrones”, and Warner Bros.
 Studios’ “Wonder Woman.”

-- With the acquisitions of some of the leading film, gaming and television studios, AT&T can drive the mass adoption of new and emerging digital media technologies and services such as VR, AR, and next-generation interactive video formats and drive the creation of compelling, branded content.
+- With the acquisitions of some of the leading film, gaming and television studios, AT&T can drive the mass adoption of new and emerging digital media technologies and services such as VR, AR, and next-generation interactive/immersive experience formats and drive the creation of compelling, branded content.

-- Content and next-gen media applications can be delivered across computing environments (mobile, portable, fixed) and devices (e.g. smartphone, tablet, PC), with exclusive media experiences offered to AT&T customers who have access to what will likely be first-of-a-kind content delivery platforms.
+- Content and next-gen media applications can be delivered across computing environments (mobile, portable, fixed) and devices (e.g. smartphone, tablet, PC), with exclusive media experiences offered to AT&T customers who have access to what could be first-of-a-kind content delivery platforms.

 - AT&T will have the ability to go-to-market with innovative, new digital services and applications much quicker and scale than competitors if they can realize tight vertical integration from network to endpoint media application.

-- AT&T will be well positioned to drive demand for new network and converged IT/CT services that will be required to enabled demanding but differentiating 5G applications for consumers and enterprises such as VR, AR, real-time gaming, ultraHD video and next-gen mixed media applications and highly reliable UC (Unified Communications).
+- AT&T will be well positioned to drive demand for new network and converged IT/CT services that will be required to enable demanding but differentiating 5G applications for consumers and enterprises such as VR, AR, real-time gaming, ultraHD video, next-gen media applications and highly reliable UC (Unified Communications).

 Implications for Business Leaders